 The law around drugs in Thailand is considered quite draconian.
 The punishments have been very extreme from long prison sentences up to the death penalty.
 The death penalty is rarely carried out.

-The punishment is for possession, use, and trafficking of drugs.
+The punishment is for the possession, use, and trafficking of drugs.
 The drugs range from marijuana to class A drugs like cocaine, ecstasy, or heroin.

 It is illegal to even have drug residuals in your blood or urine.
 The Thai police raid clubs and bars regularly, and test everyone, including foreigners.

 Drugs are available in Thailand, particularly in the Tourist areas.
 The rule in Thailand is to NOT go near drugs.
 You don’t know if the guy selling the drugs is working with the police and the quality of the drugs can be questionable.